-Application materials are available November 13, 2020 and are due on January 8, 2021.
+Application materials are available October 12, 2021 and are due at noon, December 10, 2021.
 During the application stage, staff is available to provide technical assistance to assist in the development of an application for CDBG funding.

 PUBLIC INFORMATIONAL SESSIONS AND PUBLIC HEARINGS